This and That and That

 “It’s right over there,” she said, pointing.

 “Right, right,” said Evan.
 He walked over to the refrigerator case, chose one of the plastic containers of the chicken salad.
-That would be good for several sandwiches.
+This would be good for several sandwiches.

 He walked back to the woman and the roasted chicken counter.